ddsoriano/denise-helper/autoemail/README.md

 ### Setting up Gmail account

-For this program, it is necessary for you to use a Gmail account to send the files.
-To do that, here are the following steps:
+If you want to use the email feature, a Gmail account is necessary.
+I couldn't get it to work with bmail though so you should use a different account with this.
+Set it up through these steps:

 1. Enable POP and IMAP on your email (this can be found in Gmail settings).
 2. Turn on 'less secure apps access' through this [link](https://myaccount.google.com/lesssecureapps?pli=1).